dotlang/language/advanced.md

 # Generics

 1. There is a special data type called `type`.
-Bindings of this value (which should be named like a type), can have any possible type as their value.
+Bindings of this value (which should be named like a type), can have any possible "type" as their value.
 2. Every binding of type `type` must have compile time literal value.
-3. Generic types are defined using module-level functions that return a `type`.
+3. Generic types are defined using module-level functions that accept `type` arguments and return a `type`.
 4. These functions must be compile time (because anything related to `type` must be) (Example 1).
 5. This means that you cannot use a runtime dynamic binding value as a type.
 6. You also cannot assign a function that receives or return a type to a function-level lambda.
 7. Note that a generic function's input of form `T|U` means caller can provide a union binding which has at least two options for the type, it may have 2 or more allowed types.
 8. If a generic type is omitted in a function call (and it is at the end of argument list), compiler will infer it (Example 6).
+9. Generic functions are implemented as functions that accept `type` arguments but their output is not `type`.

 **Examples**